A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 Nature lovers should take the opportunity to see an animal you may never get the chance to again, while photographers will be blown away by the incredible opportunities that await them here.

+The second most populous city in South Dakota, Rapid City is a destination filled with history and culture.
 From the legendary monuments, parks and towns surrounding it, to a fabulous collection of museums and attractions of its own, it is a great place to enjoy this unique part of the world, with a slightly more “big city” feel than you will find on the rest of the trip.

 Named after Union Civil War General Samuel D. Sturgis, Sturgis is the site of the largest annual motorcycle rally in the world each August.

 Founded in 1938, the Sturgis Motorcycle Rally draws more than 500,000 people to the town each year.
 Featuring live music, entertainment, local produce, and organised rides through the Black Hills, it is truly a wild west experience to remember.
+It should not be missed if your Mount Rushmore to Yellowstone road trip falls in August.

+Covering 1.25 million acres, Black Hills National Forest is a stunning wilderness of pine trees and stunning mountains.
 Scenic roads and hiking trails will take you through some of the most breathtaking scenery in America.
-Incredible vistas and abundant wildlife make the black hills the perfect place to appreciate the natural beauty of the country.
+Incredible vistas and abundant wildlife make the Black Hills the perfect place to appreciate the country's natural beauty as you drive.

 The Devils Tower is one of the most iconic buttes in the world.
 Standing 867 feet tall, the Devils Tower was the first United States National Monument, first designated in September 1906 by President Theodore Roosevelt.